 - Bachelor of Science in Healthcare Administration or Management (BS)

-Though you might take virtually the same courses for each degree and be equally skilled regardless of the letters at the end of your name, sometimes these appearances can make a difference.
+Though you might take virtually the same courses for each degree in healthcare administration and be equally skilled regardless of the letters at the end of your name, sometimes these appearances can make a difference.
 That is, if you are not certain that you want to make your entire career in healthcare, you might prefer a more neutral degree, such as a BBA or a simple BS in Management or Accounting.

 One of the more important aspects of your research should include accreditation.
 Seek out programs that have achieved regional accreditation.
 This means that a neutral agency has assessed the program's curriculum, faculty, and student body to ascertain that it is worthy of the degrees it bestows.
 That is, if you attend a fully accredited institution you will be able to use your transcripts with confidence when you apply to graduate school or if you need to transfer to a different program.